Ruling delayed for protest leaders due to no-shows

-The Criminal Court yesterday delayed delivering a ruling in one of the high-profile cases involving 10 leaders of the United Front for Democracy against Dictatorship (UDD) concerning their street protests against the Abhisit Vejjajiva administration.
+The Criminal Court on Wednesday delayed delivering a ruling in one of the high-profile cases involving 10 leaders of the United Front for Democracy against Dictatorship (UDD) concerning their street protests against the Abhisit Vejjajiva administration.

 The ruling was postponed to Oct 7 after some of the defendants failed to show up.